geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 questions and can provide powerful physical insights into a variety of problems.
 Here we examine the case of a conducting sphere in a uniform electrostatic field.
-This scenario gives us a setting to examine aspects of the DC resistivity experiment, including the behavior of electric fields, current density and the build up of charges at interfaces.
+This scenario gives us a setting to examine aspects of the DC resistivity experiment, including the behavior of electric potentials, electric fields, current density and the build up of charges at interfaces.
 This work follows the derivation in [1]_ and is supported by apps developed in a `Jupyter Notebook`_.

 .. _Jupyter Notebook: https://github.com/ubcgif/em/blob/AmpereMaxwell/examples/sphere/ElectrostaticSphere.ipynb